Heat Pump In The Winter.

 Remember that in heat mode on a heat pump the evaporator is outside, and the condenser is inside.
 This is important because in cool mode a dirty air filter caused low airflow on the evaporator.
 This would typically cause a low suction pressure, and a low superheat.
 In heat mode, a dirty air filter causes low airflow across the condenser.
 This can cause extremely high head pressure.
 In heat mode, a dirty outdoor coil can cause a low suction pressure.

 As an example, Trane includes a pressure curve chart with many heat pump condensing units.
 Be sure to use the scale all the way to the right that says heat mode.
 Indoor and outdoor dry bulb temperatures are necessary to use the Trane pressure curve.
 Carrier supplies many heat pump condensing units with a pressure guideline chart.
 Carrier only wants the heat mode pressure chart used as a guideline, not as a charging tool.
 Always reference manufacturer guidelines before setting any charge.
+For an engaging and educational infographic on how a heat pump works, explore a visual representation that simplifies the complex mechanisms involved.

 100˚ Over Ambient Rule of Thumb